How to Track Form Submissions Without Google Analytics

 The GTM rabbit hole

-When GA4's automatic form tracking fails (which is most of the time), the standard advice is: "Set it up properly with Google Tag Manager."
+When GA4's automatic tracking fails, which is most of the time, the standard advice is one line: set it up properly with Google Tag Manager.

-GTM is a powerful tool.
-It's also a tool that takes months to learn and requires a level of technical knowledge that most website owners and marketers simply don't have.
-Here's what the actual setup process looks like for tracking a single form:
+GTM is powerful.
+It also takes months to learn and asks for a level of technical know-how most site owners and marketers don't have.
+Here is what it takes to track a single form.

 Tracking one form with GTM + GA4: the real process